Two new cases of COVID-19 reported on Wednesday

 Article content

-Two new cases of COVID-19 were reported in the Kingston, Frontenac and Lennox and Addington Public Health catchment area on Wednesday.
+Two new cases of COVID-19 were reported in the Kingston, Frontenac and Lennox and Addington region on Wednesday.

-One case was reported as a female between the ages of 18 and 29 and has been identified as a travel-related case.

 Two new cases of COVID-19 reported on Wednesday Back to video